 It saves time trying to place your titles and dates, their style, overlay color, etc. Of course, you can consider ready-made options as a starter, easy to fine-tune from there.
 The last setting is for users to add additional CSS class (s), if anyone needs more control.

-This is the control room of your post elements.
-Lots of options available, but don’t worry, there’s nothing to fear.
+This is the command center for your post elements.
+Lots of options are available but don’t worry, there’s nothing to fear.
 WPExpo ensures that they are clear and easy to understand for users of any level.

 Title blocks allow you to style your title.
 WordPress comes with a title block but PostX’s title block gives you more options.